Developer Guide

 Other incorrect

-to try: include any invalid keyword prefix likefindcustomer n/A B C u/TEST
+findcustomerto try: include any invalid keyword prefix likefindcustomer n/A B C u/TEST.Expected: similar to previous.

 - Prerequisites: